Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 200 trips per day, which equates to approximately 37 weekly trips per individual stop.
+Each route makes an average of 200 trips per day, resulting in approximately 37 weekly trips per stop.

 Frequently Asked Questions - Transport